 - Attract in vs. filter strategy.

-Depending whether candidates are active or passive, you need to adjust your strategy.
-Passive candidates need attracting them in, and this is exactly how most upper-third candidates are hired.
+Depending on whether candidates are active or passive, you need to adjust your strategy.
+Passive candidates need to be attracted, and this is exactly how most upper-third candidates are hired.

 - Shift your sourcing mix.

 According to Adler, if you’re in a scarcity situation, you must shift your sourcing mix towards more passive candidates (which is also how you’ll find most upper-third candidates).

 Adler argues that the first person who talks to the candidate on the phone is key to great hires.
 They need to conduct a needs analysis rather than flood the person they are talking to with details of the job.